Commercial content | 18+ | T&C's Apply

 Notable ex Sheffield Wednesday players include Chris Waddle, Roland Nilsson, Nigel Worthington, Des Walker, Nigel Pearson and David Hirst.

-The current Sheffield Wednesday player of the year is Fernando Forestieri.
+The current Sheffield Wednesday player of the year is Adam Reach.
 Since 1969, only one player has won this award in consecutive seasons.
 Eric Potts has that honour, winning the player of the year award in 1975 and 1976.

 A number of Sheffield Wednesday players past and present have been established internationals.
 The most internationally capped player whilst playing club football at Sheffield Wednesday is Nigel Worthington.

-The current Sheffield Wednesday manager is Carlos Carvalhal.
-Carvalhal took over the managerial reins in 2015, replacing Stuart Gray.
+The current Sheffield Wednesday manager is Jos Luhukay.
+Luhukay took over the managerial reins in 2018, replacing Carlos Carvalhal.

 Arthur Dickenson is the first and most successful in Sheffield Wednesday manager history.
 Dickenson won two top tier titles and two FA Cups in his reign that lasted from 1891 to 1920.
 Dickenson is also the longest serving Sheffield Wednesday manager, taking control of 919 matches, winning 393 of them to give him a win percentage of 42.76.